People with Disabilities

 - Think before you speak.
 Speak to the person, not their aide or companion.
 Converse with a person with a disability as you would any other person.
 Get permission from a parent or guardian before interacting with children.

 Part of any plan is to identify and use all available resources.
-If you need help or have questions, contact your local Emergency Management agency.
+If you need help or have questions, contact Lee County's ADA Coordinator at 239-533-2111.

-You must complete an application to see if your medical issues qualify for a Special Care shelter, or if you need transportation.
+You must complete an application to see if your medical issues qualify for a Special Medical Needs Shelter, or if you need transportation.
 Applications are available on our website (www.LeeEOC.com) and can be submitted directly online, or we can mail one to you.
-There are specific criteria and requirements to be eligible for the Special Care shelter.
-You must have a caregiver with you during your stay at the Special Care shelter.
-During an emergency we have very limited staff working in the shelters, so your caregiver is critically important for your health and safety.
+There are specific criteria and requirements to be eligible for the Special Medical Needs Shelter.
+You must have a caregiver with you at the shelter during your stay.
+We have very limited staff working in the shelters, so your caregiver is critically important to your health and safety.

-When Lee County enters the 5-day forecast cone for a hurricane or tropical storm, we stop processing Special Needs applications so we can prepare for evacuations.
+When Lee County enters the 5-day forecast cone for a hurricane or tropical storm, we stop processing applications for the Program so we can prepare for evacuations.
+Apply early.

 LeeTran is Lee County's public transit system.
-The Special Needs Program also provides transportation via LeeTran and EMS to any of our shelters during an evacuation for Lee County residents.
+The Special Needs Program provides transportation via LeeTran to any of our shelters and via EMS for stretcher transports to hospitals during an evacuation.
 Once an evacuation has been ordered, bus fares are suspended while we work hard to get people to open shelters.
-LeeTran's regular bus routes become the emergency evacuation bus routes, with a few exceptions:
+LeeTran's regular bus routes become the emergency evacuation bus routes.

-At the point when the winds reach a sustained 40 mph, Lee County will pull all emergency vehicles off the road until the storm has passed.
-This includes ambulances, fire trucks, police vehicles and buses.
+At the point when the winds reach a sustained 40 mph, Lee County will pull all emergency vehicles from the road until the storm has passed.
+This includes ambulances, fire trucks, police vehicles, and buses.
+Emergency responders will not get back on the road to answer calls until the storm has passed and it is safe to do so.

 Contact Emergency Management if you have any questions.